BJP wins assembly tie 4-1 but Punjab listens to 'Mann Ki Baat' as AAP secures three-fourths majority | Politics

 Bulldozers -- real as well as miniature versions -- were at the centre stage of the celebrations as they had figured prominently in the poll campaign in a reference to the action taken against criminals and what the state government calls buildings linked to the 'mafia'.
 SP leader Akhilesh Yadav, a former chief minister, had called Adityanth 'Bulldozer baba'.

 The Samajwadi Party of Akhilesh Yadav, which many expected would pose a stiff challenge to the BJP, fared way better than the 2017 assembly polls when it had secured 47 seats, but failed to unseat the BJP.
-The SP has won 106 constituencies and is leading in 6 more.
-Its ally Rashtriya Lok Dal of Jayant Chaudhary has pocketed eight seats and Suheldev Bhartiya Samaj Party of Om Prakash Rajbhar, a former minister in the Adityanath government who joined hands with SP just ahead of the polls, won 6.
-However, in a setback to the party, Rajbhar himself lost by a staggering over 45,000 votes in Fazilnagar.
+The SP won 111 constituencies and its allies Rashtriya Lok Dal of Jayant Chaudhary 8 and Suheldev Bhartiya Samaj Party of Om Prakash Rajbhar, a former minister in the Adityanath government who joined hands with SP just ahead of the polls, grabbed 6.
+However, Rajbhar himself lost by a staggering over 45,000 votes in Fazilnagar.

 BJP's impressive win also had a tinge of loss, as Deputy Chief Minister Keshav Prasad Maurya tasted defeat in Sirathu.
 The BJP increased its vote share in almost all the states that went to polls including a marginal rise in Punjab, where it just managed to win two seats.